yyu233/StudyNote/Database/SqlitevsMySQL.md

 * MySQL supports the below-mentioned datatypes:
   Tinyint, Smallint, Mediumint, Int, Bigint, Double, Float, Real, Decimal, Double precision, Numeric, Timestamp, Date, Datetime, Char, Varchar, Year, Tinytext,   Tinyblob, Blob, Text, MediumBlob, MediumText, Enum, Set, Longblob, Longtext.

+ * Multiple Access and Scalability – SQLite vs MySQL SQLite does not have any specific user management functionality and hence is not suitable for multiple user access.
+MySQL has a well-constructed user management system which can handle multiple users and grant various levels of permission.

+* SQLite is suitable for smaller databases.
+As the database grows the memory requirement also gets larger while using SQLite.
+Performance optimization is harder when using SQLite.
+This has a few write constraints.
+  On the contrary, MySQL is easily scalable and can handle a bigger database with less effort.